 Many people don’t understand the impact of migraine disease, and what a large community migraineurs make up.
 They don’t understand how migraine destroys life, and how much migraineurs want to fight back.

 This book will give your guests quick pictures to look at that illustrate the agony of migraine, but it will also give them poems and prose to read if they’re relaxing for the evening.
 (Full review here.
-Migraine Expressions is available at World Metro Press, or new or used at amazon.com or amazon.co.uk.)
+Migraine Expressions is available at amazon.com or amazon.co.uk.)

 - Migraine Art: The Migraine Experience from Within: At first this may sound like the same kind of book.
 And yes, both books are filled with full colour art showing migraine symptoms and the impact of migraine.

 So why would you want both?

 Migraine Art comes from a very different perspective than Migraine Expressions.
 Migraine Expressions gives a voice to the migraine community.
 Migraine Art, on the other hand, is scientific research.